dougeby/IntuneDocs/intune/windows-enrollment-status.md

 ### Device setup

-For device setup, the Enrollment Status Page tracks the following items if they're assigned to All Devices:
+For device setup, the Enrollment Status Page tracks the following items if they're assigned to All Devices or a device group in which the enrolling device is a member:
 - Security policies
   - One configuration service provider (CSP) for all enrollments.
   - Actual CSPs configured by Intune aren't tracked here.